fjodborg/Multi_Agent_AI/README.md

 pip install .
 ```

-After that, it should have installed `numpy` and the package is now accesible as
+After that, it should have installed `numpy` and the package is now accessible as
 a regular python package.
 ```python
 import multi_sokoban